How to Run a Successful Nonprofit Membership Program | Donorbox

 Tracking member engagement, gathering feedback, and understanding how well your nonprofit membership program is doing will help you strengthen it.
 The better you know your members, the more you can tailor the program to them – increasing the chances of them staying members and/or giving more.

-If you can, interview some of your lapsed members.
-Understand why they left so that you can make internal improvements and do better.
+If you can, interview some of your current and lapsed members.
+Understand why they have stayed or why they left so that you can make appropriate improvements.
 Send out a survey to those who can’t make it to an interview.

 Keep all your members updated by sending out regular newsletters with photos, videos, progress updates, event information, and more.